How many days do you need in Costa Rica?

 For example, Poás Volcano and La Paz Waterfall Gardens are easily accessed from San José.
 In addition, there are options to venture further afield to Arenal volcano and La Fortuna waterfall (approx. three hours), with Jaco Beach, one of the best beaches in Costa Rica, just an hour or so away from town.

-Another great spend to spend a week in Costa is detailed in our guide to the best way to spend 7 days in Costa Rica.
+Another great way to spend a week in Costa is detailed in our Costa Rica itinerary for 7 days.

 Kicking off in San José, it features a couple of days exploring Arenal Volcano National Park, followed by enjoying stacks of adventure in Monteverde cloud forest.
 By which we mean taking tours of hanging bridges and zip-lining through the forest canopy.